makerdao/governance-manual/parameter-index/collateral-auction/param-auction-price-multiplier.md

 ## Purpose

-The primary purpose of the Auction Price Multiplier is so that, when falling price collateral auctions begin, the Maker Protocol does not begin the auction lower than the current market price in the general case.
+In the general case, when falling price collateral auctions commence, the Auction Price Multiplier stops the Maker Protocol from beginning the auction lower than the current market price.
 An ideal outcome for the Maker Protocol is for collateral auctions to start slightly above the market price and then fall to the market price as quickly as possible.

 ## Trade-offs